patrickdas/patrickdas.github.io/_pages/research.md

 ## Research Overview

-I study how languages change through contact — particularly in multilingual, geographically complex, and politically underrepresented regions.
-My research brings together **language documentation**, **typological analysis**, and **spatial methods** to understand how structural patterns emerge and shift in contact zones.
+I study how languages change through contact — particularly in highly multilingual and ecologically complex regions.
+My research brings together **language documentation**, **typology**, and **spatial analysis** to understand how structural patterns emerge and shift in contact zones.

 I work primarily in the **Eastern Himalayan region**, where deep historical multilingualism, political borders, and shifting alliances produce dynamic language ecologies that challenge existing models of typology and inheritance.